endverbraucher/vscode-pack-rails/README.md

 <div align="center"><img src="hero.png" width=40%></div>

-23 carefully selected extensions and little helper that I use to develop Ruby and Ruby on Rails applications.
+Carefully selected extensions and little helper that I use to develop Ruby and Ruby on Rails applications.

 ## Highlights